microsoft/fluentui/packages/web-components/src/label/README.md

 ## **Engineering Spec**

-Due to the infeasibility of associating elements across the shadow DOM boundary the `fluent-label` will not have access to the element it is intended to reference.
-For this reason the `fluent-label` is for visual purposes only.
+In web components, when using the shadow DOM, it's not feasible to associate elements across the shadow DOM boundary using the traditional `for` attribute, since the shadow DOM creates a boundary that prevents the label element from accessing the input element's id attribute.
+Instead, the WC3 Label component uses the `aria-labelledby` attribute to associate the label element with the input element.
+This attribute has a value that matches the id of another element on the page, which serves as a label for the input element.

 The fluent-label has several visual font size (small, medium, large) and font weight(regular, semibold) options.
 The fluent-label also provides appearances for required and disabled states.